Data centres

 Driving gas demand in the wrong direction

-Data centres are already using up 14% of Ireland’s electricity.
+Data centres now use more than 20% of the nation's total electricity - that’s more electricity than all the urban homes in the country combined and twice as much as all rural households.
 This is forecast to grow to a staggering 30% by 2030 - data centres are predicted to consume almost one third of Ireland’s grid power.
 If this is allowed to happen it would create additional need for fossil fuel generation, particularly gas generation.

 Click here to download our briefing on data centres